Support Athens by Locals!

 Located among the areas of Monastiraki, Kolonaki, and Pagrati, the National Garden of Athens is also easily accessible by foot if you’re roaming in the city center.

-If you are getting around Athens by bus, lines 040, 224, 550, 856, Α2, Α5, and Ε14 pass by or close to Syntagma square and the National Garden of Athens.
+If you get around Athens by bus, lines 040, 224, 550, 856, Α2, Α5, and Ε14 pass by or close to Syntagma Square and the National Garden of Athens.

 Its construction began in 1874 and was completed in October 1888.

-Theophil Hansen, a Danish architect well-known for his structures in Athens and in Viena was the designer of the neo-classical Zappeion Megaron.
+Theophil Hansen, a Danish architect well-known for his structures in Athens and Viena was the designer of the neo-classical Zappeion Megaron.

 Over 120 years, the Zappeion has been an integral part of the capital’s history.